IHE/ITI.Finance/input/pagecontent/volume-1.md

   * [Cancel Claim [ITI-YY8]](ITI-YY8.html)
   * [Re-process Claim [ITI-YY9]](ITI-YY9.html)
   * [Track Claim [ITI-YY6]](ITI-YY6.html)

-This section defines the actors and transactions in this implementation guide.

 Figure XX.1-1 below shows the actors directly involved in the Finance and Insurance Service